Enneagram vs Spiritual Gifts: What Each One Tells You

 Neither the Enneagram nor a standard spiritual gifts inventory tells you:

-- Your burden — What breaks your heart
+- Your burden — what breaks your heart

-- Your audience — Who you are built to serve
+- Your audience — who you are built to serve

-- Your blocks — What specific fear or lie is keeping you stuck
+- Your blocks — what specific fear or lie is keeping you stuck

-- Your season — Where you are in your journey
+- Your season — where you are in your journey

-- Your vision — What you would do if nothing stopped you
+- Your vision — what you would do if nothing stopped you

 These are the dimensions that connect personality and gifts to calling.
 Without them, you have pieces of the puzzle but not the picture.